Hiring Restaurant Staff: Building Your Dream Team

 Introduce new employees to co-workers and have each employee give a rundown of what they do.

 Setting expectations is one of the most important steps of the onboarding process and helps align team members.
 For example, who refills the ice at the drink station?
 Who changes the soda when it’s out?
 Who runs orders?
 Is there an expo?
 Who busses tables – anybody or is that on the servers?
 What about stocking glasses?
 All of this stuff can cause a restaurant’s staff to pull their hair out if it’s not clear.
-And often times, it’s not.
+And oftentimes, it’s not.
 Make sure job expectations are set during the onboarding process.

 Ensure that any technology needed for new employees to be successful are ready before they start.
 For example, a front of house employee would need to know how to use the POS or guest management system.
 A member of the kitchen staff would need to be trained on how to operate a kitchen display system.

 Select a seasoned employee to allow a new hire to shadow.
 This could be over the course of 2-4 weeks, depending on the role.
-Make sure that the employee who is getting shadowed consistently provides feedback, that way newer employees are prepared when they’re training period is over.
+Make sure that the employee who is getting shadowed consistently provides feedback, that way newer employees are prepared when their training period is over.

 Once the shadowing window is complete, assign a mentor to the new hire.
 This will be their point person if they have any additional questions.